Watch All the Performances From 'The Voice' Season 23 Finale

 The Voice is getting ready to crown its season 23 champion!

-The Top 5 singers are taking the stage Monday night for one last chance to prove to America why they should be the latest winner of the NBC singing competition.
+The Top 5 singers took the stage Monday night for one last chance to prove to America why they should be the latest winner of the NBC singing competition.
+Then on Tuesday's results show, each singer joined their coach for a special duet.

 For departing Blake Shelton, who has the advantage in his final season with two singers left, there's country girl Grace West and genre-bending crooner NOIVAS.
 Kelly Clarkson is represented in the final by the soulful D. Smooth, while the sister trio Sorelle is Chance the Rapper's last-standing team, and impressive teen performer Gina Miles is Niall Horan's shot at a first-season victory.